 Cathartiformes - New World Vultures

-There are seven species in this order.
+There are seven species in this order, all found in one family.
 They are all found in North and South America.
-The birds in this family are scavengers, they eat carrion.
+The birds in this family are scavengers; they eat carrion (dead animals).
 They have bare heads, powerful legs and feet, and strong bills.

-Species in this family include: the turkey vulture, the lesser yellow-headed vulture, the greater yellow-headed vulture, the black vulture, the king vulture, the California condor and the Andean condor.
+Species in this order include: the turkey vulture, the lesser yellow-headed vulture, the greater yellow-headed vulture, the black vulture, the king vulture, the California condor, and the Andean condor.

 Did You Know?